Angle Icon

 4. Customization and flexibility

-This is where I noticed the biggest differences.
+This is where most clinicians notice the biggest differences.

 Freed